Last Updated On:

 This project is so simple that you’ll have a finished product in an hour or two.

 Welded art is growing in popularity and people can’t seem to get enough.
+This is one of the more profitable welding projects around to try.

 This is a good starting point for complete beginners.
 Experts can get a little more intricate with their designs.